stefcenti2022/School_District_Analysis/README.md

 # Analysis of Standardized Test Scores for the PyCity School District
-This project uses a Jupyter Notebook that contains code and results for this analysis.
-There are 2 notebooks of interest in the repository for this project.

-PyCitySchools.ipynb contains the original data used to determine the performance of the schools in the PyCity School district.
-Later it was suspected that the 9th grade scores at Thomas High School may have been tampered with which would have affected the original analysis.
-The code from this report has been refactored and is now superceded by the PyCityChallenge.ipynb file.
+After completing the first analysis, the school board notified us that there the 9th grade scores from Thomas High School (THS) may have been tampered with and asked Maria to perfore a new analysis that did not include the scores of any of the THS 9th graders.

-PyCityChallenge.ipynb is the latest report based on all scores except the 9th grade scores from Thomas High School.

-The goal of this analysis is two-fold.
+The goal of this second analysis is two-fold.
 For one, we want to find out if the grades from Thomas High School affected the overall performance for the school and for the summary of the entire district.
 The other goal of this analysis is to use it instead of the report containing 9th grades scores from Thomas High School since they have been determined to be invalid for this particular school year.

 ## Overview of Analysis
 This report contains the following information in 2 parts:

 ### Part 1:
-- Cleans up the student names so they do not contain any prefixes or suffixes.
+- Reviews the input data and format.
+- Reviews the clean up of the input data before performing the analysis.

 - Replaces the reading and math scores for the 9th graders at Thomas High School with NaN values and shows a summary of these results.

 ### Part 2:
-Repeats the school district analysis and contains the following information:
+Repeats the school district analysis and compares the results to the new analysis to determine how each was affected by removing the 9th grade scores from THS.
+The following results will be addressed in this report:

-- A high-level snapshot of the district's key metrics, presented in a table format
-- An overview of the key metrics for each school, presented in a table format
+- How was the district summary affected?
+- How was the school summary affected?
+- Thomas High School's performance relative to other schools
-- Tables presenting each of the following metrics:
+- Analysis of the following metrics:
    - Top 5 and bottom 5 performing schools, based on the overall passing rate
    - The average math score received by students in each grade level at each school
    - The average reading score received by students in each grade level at each school